Divyanshudwivedi30-au/-divyanshu/README.md

 # -divyanshu
-This is first repository of git and github
+This is my first repository.